 - The Kalamazoo Experience is an awareness piece that explains what the Community Participation Initiative is, the methods we use and how it has impacted organizations and individuals in our community.
 This video was also created as a motivational piece to help and encourage other communities to adopt the Community Participation Initiative.

 - Living With Autism in Our Community is an awareness/advocacy piece that demonstrates the challenges and needs that individuals with autism and their families face when trying to make community participation happen.

 To purchase a video of “Living With Autism in Our Community” and the accompanying discussion guide, click on the “Buy Now” button below and you will be taken to a secure checkout.

 In 2010, the Arcadia Institute initialized the “Building a Community of Belonging Forum”, which brought individuals and organizations throughout Kalamazoo County together to discuss the idea of “inclusion”.
-The second annual Forum will be held March 16-17, 2011.
+The fifth annual Forum will be held March 20, 2014.